Bupropion: 7 things you should know

 - Bupropion is an aminoketone antidepressant and is chemically unrelated to any other type of antidepressant.

-- Bupropion (Wellbutrin and Aplenzin brands, generic bupropion) may be used to relieve the symptoms of depression in Major Depressive Disorder (MDD) and Seasonal Affective Disorder (SAD).
+- Bupropion (Wellbutrin [discontinued], Aplenzin, and generic bupropion) may be used to relieve the symptoms of depression in Major Depressive Disorder (MDD) and Seasonal Affective Disorder (SAD).

 - Bupropion (Zyban brand, generic bupropion) may be used to relieve cravings associated with nicotine withdrawal during smoking cessation.
 Research has shown that treatment with Zyban is significantly more effective at helping people to quit smoking than no treatment.
 Zyban may also be combined with a Nicotine Transdermal System (nicotine patches), although blood pressure should be monitored.

-- Generic bupropion is available and bupropion is also marketed under the brand names Wellbutrin and Aplenzin (both for depression) and Zyban (for smoking cessation).
+- Generic bupropion is available and bupropion is also marketed under the brand name Aplenzin (for depression) and Zyban (for smoking cessation).

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

 - Insomnia, headache, dizziness, dry mouth, sore throat, nausea, and constipation are the more commonly reported side effects.
-May also cause abdominal pain, abnormal dreams, flushing, muscle and joint pain, migraine, rash or an itchy skin.
+May also cause abdominal pain, abnormal dreams, flushing, muscle and joint pain, migraine, rash, or itchy skin.

-- Severe neuropsychiatric symptoms, including agitation, anxiety, delusions, hallucinations, panic disorder, paranoia, and psychosis have been reported with bupropion use.
-These have occurred in people with and without pre-existing psychiatric disease.
+- Severe neuropsychiatric symptoms, including agitation, anxiety, delusions, hallucinations, panic disorder, paranoia, and psychosis have been reported with bupropion use and it carries a black box warning for these effects.
+Symptoms have occurred in people with and without pre-existing psychiatric disease.
 People should be monitored for the appearance of neuropsychiatric symptoms.
 Most cases resolved on discontinuation of bupropion; however, a few persisted.

 - More likely than other antidepressants to cause weight loss; however, may also cause weight gain in some people.